ark-lang/ark-docs/functions.md

 as a "dummy" function so that the compiler knows that you aren't calling a non-existent function.

+A function prototype shall be denoted by a function signature, followed by a semi-colon.

 A function signature, followed by a semi-colon (instead of a block) will denote a function prototype: